 Supporters The TV series Kinpachi-sensei attracted considerable attention when it featured gender dysphoria (gender identity disorder) in 2001.
-However, the process of coming out took place in a classroom, where the LGBT+ character was almost outed.
-This situation occurred again during a graduation ceremony, in full view of everyone.
-This approach is by no means appropriate today, even as a means of enthusiastic education.
-We must be careful not to build an uneven power relationship while assisting LGBT+ or other minorities, in which supporters force minority individuals to come out and hold or gain control of their secret.
+However, the process of coming out occurred in a classroom setting, where the LGBTQ+ character was nearly outed.
+This situation repeated itself during a graduation ceremony, in full view of everyone.
+Such an approach is by no means appropriate today, even as a means of enthusiastic education.
+We must be careful not to build an uneven power relationship while assisting LGBTQ+ or other minorities, in which supporters force minority individuals to come out and hold or gain control of their secret.
 Coming out and supporting are not tools to barter with.

 It is sometimes the case that encouraging someone to disclose a deep secret is used as a rite of passage within a community.
 Forcing such a disclosure is an act of outing; there is a high risk that it could drive that individual to commit suicide.
-Under no circumstances, should it be used in training programs.
+Under no circumstances should it be used in training programs.
 Embracing someone who has come out in front of everyone is a thing of the past.